Listing View

 Full Arch

-Dental implants are used when tooth loss has resulted in gaps appearing in between teeth and can be viewed as being replacement roots to which, cosmetic teeth can be attatched.
-They are also important in that they underpin and shore up teeth either side of the gap.
+Dental implants are used when tooth loss has resulted in gaps appearing between teeth and can be looked at as being replacement roots upon which, cosmetic teeth can be attatched.
+They are also important in that they underpin and support adjacent teeth.

-The main types of dental implant are endosteal where the implant (looks like a small screw) is screwed into the jaw bone and the other is subperiosteal where the implants are on a framework that is placed on the jawbone under the gums.
+The main types of dental implant are endosteal where the implant (looks like a small screw) is screwed into the jaw bone and the other is subperiosteal where the implants are on a framework that is placed onto the jawbone under the gums.

-Subperiosteal are placed upon the jaw below the gums whereas Endosteal implants are screwed directly into the jaw – it would be dependent upon the density of bone of your jaw.
+Subperiosteal are placed on the jaw below the gums whereas Endosteal implants are screwed directly into the jaw – it would be dependent on the density of bone of your jaw.

-Whilst side effects are {extremely|very rare, they include damage to the jaw, nerves and adjacent teeth.
+Whilst side effects are {extremely|very rare, they can include damage to the jaw, nerves and neighboring teeth.

-Normally not because it requires an anesthetist to be in attendance but it may be a chargeable option offered by the dental practice.
+Normally not because it requires a specialist to be there but it may be a chargeable option provided by your dentist.

-If you are replacing a single tooth then the gap can be bridged by crowning the teeth either side of the missing tooth.
+If you are replacing a single tooth then the gap can be bridged by crowning the teeth either side of the gap.

 Hello from Great Shelford Dental Surgery